Bedrock-OSS/bedrock-wiki/docs/world-generation/jigsaw-structures.md

 ### Placement

-The `placement` parameter of structure sets contains the following rules of placement.
-All of them are required:
+The `placement` parameter of structure sets contains the following rules of placement, each of which is required:

 -   `type`: One value, `minecraft:random_spread`
 -   `salt`: A random 8 number string that works like a world seed.
 A structure set sharing the same salt, spacing, and separation values will place structures in the same location.